Federal vs Private Student Loans: Which Should You Borrow First?

 Advertisement · Google AdSense

-The answer is almost always the same: exhaust federal loans first, then consider private.
-But knowing why — and the exceptions — helps you make a smarter decision.
+The answer is almost always the same: exhaust federal loans first, then consider private only if you still have a funding gap.
+But understanding why matters — because the exceptions are real, and the consequences of getting it wrong are expensive.

 Key differences at a glance